BredyByte/CPPLear/README.md

 # CPP Modules Málaga Campus 42

-This repository contains a collection of CPP modules completed as part of the 42 curriculum.
+> This repository contains a collection of CPP modules completed as part of the École 42 curriculum.

 | Module | Description                                      | Topic           |
 |--------|--------------------------------------------------|-----------------|